emqx/cloud-docs/en_US/rule_engine/rule_engine_save_timescaledb.md

-# Save device data to Timescaledb using the Rule Engine
+# Save device data to Timescaledb using the Data Integrations

 In this article, we will simulate temperature and humidity data and report these data to EMQX Cloud via the MQTT protocol and then use the EMQX Cloud rules engine to dump the data into TimescaleDB.

 Before you start, you need to complete the following operations:

 * Deployments have already been created on EMQX Cloud (EMQX Cluster).
 * For professional deployment users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the intranet IP of the resource.

 ## TimescaleDB Configuration